eso/edps-doc/source/common/main_concepts.md

   all and only the files needed to execute it.
 For example, if my target is "science", and the science files need the bias files, EDPS will process only the biases that have been selected to process those science files.
   However, if my target is bias, then EDPS will process all and only the bias files, regardless they are not used by any science.
-  The "Target category` is a group of target that have similar purposes.
-For example, the target category `science`, includes all the tasks that deliver final scientific products, the target category `qc1calib` includes all and only the tasks that perform a calibration (e.g., bias, standard stars).
+  The "Target category" is a group of target that have similar purposes.
+For example, the target category "science", includes all the tasks that deliver final scientific products, the target category "qc1calib" includes all and only the tasks that perform a calibration (e.g., bias, standard stars).